Ruha Benjamin on deep learning: Computational depth without sociological depth is ‘superficial learning’

-Princeton University associate professor of African American Studies and Just Data Lab director Dr. Ruha Benjamin said engineers creating AI models should consider more than data sets when deploying systems in the world.
+Princeton University associate professor of African American Studies and Just Data Lab director Dr. Ruha Benjamin said engineers creating AI models should consider more than data sets when deploying systems.
 She further asserted that “computational depth without historic or sociological depth is superficial learning.”

 “An ahistoric and asocial approach to deep learning can capture and contain, can harm people.
 A historically and sociologically grounded approach can open up possibilities.
 It can create new settings.
 It can encode new values and build on critical intellectual traditions that have continually developed insights and strategies grounded in justice.
 My hope is we all find ways to build on that tradition,” she said.